Damon-Org/importDir/README.md

 (`node_modules` within subdirectories will be ignored.)
 Default is false.

+`recurseDepth`: Set how deep we have to recurse.

 `noCache`: Prevent file caching.
 Could be useful using gulp.watch or other watch requiring refreshed file content Default is false.

 ```js